KendiLorna/Hospital-Data-Analysis/README.md

 )
 SELECT * FROM Ranking
 WHERE rank_by_speciality = 1
-ORDER BY doctor_total DESC; -- Gives top billing doctors by specialization over the period
+ORDER BY doctor_total DESC
+LIMIT 10; -- Gives top 10 doctors by billing over the period
 ````
 ````
 -- To extract days, months, and years of appointment.